NVSL/Swoop/doc/ExtendingSwoop.rst

 Mixins
 ------

-The second mechanism is mixins.
+The first mechanism is mixins.
 A mixin is as class that provides some additional functionality for each :class:`EagleFilePart` that Swoop creates.
 When you extend Swoop using a mixin, you create a new subclass of each :class:`EagleFilePart` class that Swoop uses (e.g., :class:`Library`,